Ferdi265/cxx-ring-buffer/README.md

 - `RING_BUFFER_CONSTEXPR_DESTRUCTORS` (default OFF)
   make the destructors of `basic_ring_buffer` and its iterators explicitly `constexpr` (needs C++20)

-The last 3 options set preprocessor defines with the same name when enabled.
+The last 3 options set preprocessor defines with the same name when enabled, and may be automatically enabled when `RING_BUFFER_FEATURE_DETECT` is enabled.

 ## Preprocessor defines